Exercise For Health Rather Than Weight Loss—And You May Get Both

 Why might this be?
 First of all, the calories burned through exercise account for only a relatively small amount of the total calories someone burns in a day, and it is thus incredibly hard to create a significant calorie deficit through exercise alone.

 That's why some experts think that by framing our sedentary lifestyles as a weight issue rather than a health issue, we've been going about things all wrong!
 In this framework, thin people may get the false idea that they don't need to exercise, which could set them up for weight gain, health problems, and mobility issues later in life.
 Likewise, overweight people who can't exercise their way into a calorie deficit significant enough to cause weight loss may wrongly decide that it's not worth exercising at all.Interestingly enough, one study found that a group of overweight people who were given an intervention that emphasized exercise's health benefits independent of weight ended up exercising more frequently than a control group!
-If your focus is on improving your health rather than burning maximum calories, exercising may feel less like a punishment, and you may be more likely to choose a form of exercise they actually enjoy and thus are more likely to stick with. easier to stick to a diet by altering your appetite so that you prefer healthier food, or by reducing the symptoms of mental health problems that may have played a part in your weight gain.
+If your focus is on improving your health rather than burning maximum calories, exercising may feel less like a punishment, and you may be more likely to choose a form of exercise they actually enjoy and thus are more likely to stick with.
+The greatest benefits of exercise for weight loss may actually be indirect ones.
+There is some evidence that exercise makes it easier to stick to a diet by altering your appetite so that you prefer healthier food, or by reducing the symptoms of mental health problems that may have played a part in your weight gain.
 Exercising during weight loss can also help preserve your muscle, which can ensure that your basal metabolic rate remains as high as possible.
 It can also boost your fat loss and reduce your cravings by improving your insulin sensitivity.

 The benefits exercise can have on your self-confidence can also have indirect effects on your dieting efforts, and can help you take a more holistic view of health and fitness instead of beating yourself up for the way your body looks.Finally, while exercise alone is unlikely to lead to significant weight loss, it may be the key to maintaining your new low weight.
 The National Weight Control Registry has found that 90 percent of people who have maintained their weight loss for over a year exercise frequently, on average about an hour a day.